 We’ve gone beyond internal discussions and, in order to gather first-hand data, we scheduled interviews with some of our best customers.
 We’ve learned a lot about their business priorities and experience with using Woodpecker.
 There were 65 interviews in total.
 The conclusions we drew let us validate or invalidate the hypotheses we had about our ICP.
 Additionally, we’ve deepened our relationships with the customers and let them meet people behind Woodpecker.

-If you’re a start-up that has just kicked off and you only have a vague idea of who your ideal customers may be, analyze the types of companies targeted by your competitors.
+If you’re a SaaS startup that has just kicked off and you only have a vague idea of who your ideal customers may be, analyze the types of companies targeted by your competitors.
 Start from there and rework your Ideal Customer Profile with time.

 Where do you look for new prospects?
 What B2B sales prospecting tools do you use?